vjones2906/circuitPython/README.md

 ### Wiring
 ![encoderwiring](https://github.com/vjones2906/circuitPython/blob/master/docs/encoderwiring.png)
 ### Reflection
 The main challenge of this assingment was trying to do the C++ code in python.
 The whole assingment was meant for C++ so all the tips and all of the learning was not in python.
-I learned to use certain websites online to aid me in the learning, and I had to imporvise quite a few times.
+There are plenty of websites online which provide code for a rotary enoder in python, an example of which is https://learn.adafruit.com/rotary-encoder/circuitpython.
 I learned about arrays and how an encoder actually works.
 One of the main problems I had with the code itself was which loop would go before the other.
 It took a lot of trying and a lot tweaking to find the exact right order.
+In order to find the right order, I found it helpful to think about the loops as a family and then draw out a family tree and then match which loops goes to which person.
+If you draw it out like this is helps your brain realize what loop HAS to exist for another to function.

 ## Photointerrupter